AbstractSDK/abstract/framework/docs/src/0_abstract_documentation.md

 # Abstract Documentation

 Hi and welcome to Abstract, the interchain CosmWasm development platform!
-Abstract's CosmWasm framework is your gateway to creating amazing things!
+Abstract's CosmWasm framework is your gateway to taking amazing ideas from concept to reality.
 Whether you're a coding genius or just getting started, Abstract has got your back!
-By building composable modules you'll be crafting scalable masterpieces in no time!.
+By building composable modules you'll be crafting scalable masterpieces in no time.

 ## Getting Started